 Creates a relatively uniform restoration of the NETS along the skeleton network.

 Additional flexibility and resilience for providers is allowed by the nature of a skeleton network approach as there are no fixed boundaries for contracting zones.
 These can evolve and change as the transmission system and Black Start provider locations change and develop over time.
 Multizone capability promotes competition.
+This is demonstrated in the recently launched Northern tender where potential providers are considered for multiple zones to provide the Black Start service.

 Although service availability is a requirement for a Black Start provider there may be instances when an operational decision is taken by ESO to make a provider available, when it is not currently – i.e. to take actions to warm (if appropriate) and run a provider to reinstate as Black Start available to maintain the Minimum Service Level.
 Moreover, the number of providers available at any time can be monitored and revised with the changing demand throughout the year as long as the Restoration Time is met.